MostlyWithinSpec/Network-Goblin-ND-1/README.md

 ## 🛠️ Hardware

+🎉**Ordered Rev-c boards on 9/24/2026** Don't buy the PCB yet.
+I will update if the board is stable and working.

 This runs today on an **off-the-shelf dev-kit build** — no custom PCB required to try it.
-A custom board is in development.
+A custom board is in testing.

 ### Dev-kit build (replicate it now)
 | Part | Notes |